 A student may apply to a dual-degree program or accelerated dual-degree program, which allows the student to receive both an undergraduate and graduate degree.
 The student must fulfill all requirements of both degrees and while some of the classes may be taken concurrently, most work is completed sequentially.
 The student will receive one undergraduate diploma and one graduate diploma.
 In the accelerated dual-degree program, both degrees are completed in a shorter period of time than if the student attended each degree program separately.
 To complete the degrees in the compressed time period, it may be required for the student to take some courses over the summer and January terms.

 Posthumous and In Memoriam Degrees

 The conferral of Posthumous and In Memoriam degrees provides a means by which Quinnipiac can honor students whose education at Quinnipiac was tragically halted due to an untimely death, while at the same time upholding the requirements of integrity in the award of academic degrees.

-In Memoriam Degrees can be awarded to an undergraduate or graduate student whose death occurred prior to the student’s last semester in his or her degree program.
-The In Memoriam Degree honors a deceased student’s progress toward a degree, but is not included in the official count of degrees.
-To be eligible for the In Memoriam Degree, at the time the student’s studies at Quinnipiac were halted due to an illness or accident leading to death, a deceased student must have been: 1) enrolled in classes in the current term or the most recent Fall or Spring term; and 2) in good academic standing.
-For any courses the student was enrolled in at the time of their death, he or she will be issued either the grades he or she earned if sufficient coursework had been completed, or grades of W. The In Memoriam Degree is awarded with a distinct document that affirms the student’s good academic standing and progress toward a degree.
+In Memoriam degrees can be awarded to an undergraduate or graduate student whose death occurred prior to the student’s last semester in his or her degree program.
+The In Memoriam degree honors a deceased student’s progress toward a degree, but is not included in the official count of degrees.
+To be eligible for the In Memoriam degree, at the time the student’s studies at Quinnipiac were halted due to an illness or accident leading to death, a deceased student must have been: 1) enrolled in classes in the current term or the most recent fall or spring term; and 2) in good academic standing.
+For any courses the student was enrolled in at the time of their death, the student will be issued either the grades they earned if sufficient coursework had been completed, or grades of W. The In Memoriam degree is awarded with a distinct document that affirms the student’s good academic standing and progress toward a degree.
 Latin Honors are not applicable.